ljsebald/gekipi/README.md

 ## Dependencies

-This code depends on the following CircuitPython libraries (beyond the ones included by default in the Pi Pico/Pi Pico W CircuitPython 8.x):

-- adafruit_hid
-- neopixel
+The firmware for GekiPi currently only depends on the base Raspberry Pi Pico SDK and its TinyUSB library.

 ## Pinouts and GPIO assignments: